 In the vast landscape of spirituality, few concepts have traversed time with the same force as karma.
 The word comes from Sanskrit and simply means "action", but its significance extends far beyond mere movement or deed.
 In Hindu and Buddhist traditions, karma is seen as a universal law of cause and effect, an invisible thread that connects everything we think, say, and do to the inevitable consequences that will manifest, sooner or later.

-If we open the DEX, we find the definition: "karma – the law according to which actions in one life have consequences in the current or future life."
-It is a cold and summary explanation, but enough to suggest that behind this term lies a force that neither forgives nor forgets.
+If we open the DEX, we find the definition: "karma - the law according to which the deeds of one life have consequences in the current or future life."
+It is a cold and brief explanation, but enough to suggest that behind this term lies a force that neither forgives nor forgets.

 In Indian philosophy, karma is not a system of punishment or reward imposed from outside, but a natural law of the universe.
 Everything you emit - thoughts, emotions, deeds - creates waves of energy that return to you.
 Like a stone thrown into a lake, the waves expand and then return to the shore.

-Hindu legends speak of gods and goddesses who oversee the cosmic balance, but in reality, karma needs no judge.
-It operates on its own, like the law of gravity.
+Hindu legends speak of gods and goddesses overseeing the cosmic balance, but in reality, karma does not need a judge.
+It functions on its own, like the law of gravity.
 Buddha himself said: "What you are today is the result of your thoughts of yesterday, and what you will be tomorrow depends on your thoughts of today."

 Thus, when we ask what karma is, the answer is not just a dictionary definition, but an invitation to responsibility and awareness.